Mesnaldo/SAM_MODEL-FASTAPI-APP/README.md

 Dockerized Deployment: The application can be easily deployed using Docker.

-You can also run the app as a container from the docker hub To pull the image you can following command : docker push shyamshanckin/fastapi-sam-app:tagname
+You can also run the app as a container from the docker hub To pull the image you can following command : docker pull shyamshanckin/fastapi-sam-app:latest

 Technologies Used